EagleUN/moana/README.md

 **Run moana using nodemon**

-Run following commands con console in source of project:
+Run following commands on console in source of project:

 * ```npm run dev```